Loading Events

 Last Updated April 3, 2024

 The Usal Hopper: The Lost Coast, chosen as one of our best gravel cycling events in California and the Northwest, the Lost Coast off-road biking event is an extremely beautiful and unique experience organized by Hopper Adventures.
 Nestled between the vast Pacific Ocean and the meandering Eel River, 25 miles north of Fort Bragg, lies the remote Usal Beach and the Lost Coast of Mendocino County, Northern California.
-This October 7th, the 5th annual Lost Coast Hopper promises a one-of-a-kind cycling experience, granting riders access to the roads of Usal Redwoods and the Redwood Forest Foundation Inc. (RFFI) lands.
+This September, the annual Lost Coast Hopper promises a one-of-a-kind cycling experience, granting riders access to the roads of Usal Redwoods and the Redwood Forest Foundation Inc. (RFFI) lands.
 These paths, closely guarded in their pristine nature, open their gates for cyclists only once a year, making it a true once-in-a-lifetime journey.
-Hopper Adventures has partnered with local organizations and park services, allowing this cycling event in such a remote area to showcase its restoration services and pure beauty that hadn’t been possible before.
+Hopper Adventures has partnered with local organizations and park services, allowing this cycling event in such a remote area to showcase its restoration services and pure beauty that hadn't been possible before.
 However, there is a ~300 rider limit due to the exclusivity of the course.

 Event & Course Info